Field of Invention in Patent: Everything You Need to Know

 This isn't the place to create new terms, which can be confusing to patent examiners.
 Following all of the specifications in a patent application increases your chances of being successful.

 If you need help with field of invention in patent law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.